Massachusetts governor signs bill delaying pot shop openings

-BOSTON (AP) — Massachusetts Gov. Charlie Baker has signed a bill aimed at delaying the opening of marijuana shops by six months.
+BOSTON (AP) — Massachusetts Gov. Charlie Baker signed a bill Friday aimed at delaying by up to six months the opening of marijuana shops in the state until mid-2018.

-An aide to the Republican governor says Baker shares the desire of state lawmakers to thoroughly prepare for launching a new industry aimed at distributing a controlled substance.
+An aide to the Republican governor said Baker shares the desire of state lawmakers to thoroughly prepare for the launch of a new industry distributing a controlled substance.

-The new law delays the opening of retail marijuana stores until mid-2018.
+Baker is “committed to adhering to the will of the voters by implementing the new law as effectively and responsibly as possible,” the governor’s communications director Lizzy Guyton said.

-Baker’s decision to sign the bill Friday comes as a small group of people protesting the delay gathered outside the Statehouse.
+Baker’s decision to sign the bill came as a small group of marijuana activists protested outside the Statehouse.

 Most Read Stories